adithyaxx/animated-stream-list/README.md

 @required AnimatedStreamListItemBuilder<E> itemRemovedBuilder;
 ```

-`AnimatedStreamListItemBuilder` is just a function which builds a tile
+`AnimatedStreamListItemBuilder<T>` is just a function which builds a tile

 ```dart
 typedef Widget AnimatedStreamListItemBuilder<T>(